Having more fun than a human being should be allowed to have.

 Though the story later reveals that Obama was not furious about the substance of his visor's comments, only that saying so openly would reveal the United States was not in total sync with the protesters and was indeed putting its strategic interests first.

-So what this story is saying is that we we know that Wisner was going out saying Mubarak has to stay.
+So what this story is saying is that we know that Wisner was going out saying Mubarak has to stay.

 They sent Wisner over there to nudge him out.

-And Wisner gets over there and says Mubarak has to say till September, then Hillary gets in to try to clean up that mess.
+And Hillary gets in to try to clean up that mess.

-He calls John Kerry, who served in Vietnam to go on the Sunday shows to have Kerry say that Obama was furious about what his advisors were saying.
+He calls John Kerry, who served in Vietnam, to go on the Sunday shows to have Kerry say that Obama was furious about what his advisors were saying.

 But he wasn't furious about what they were saying.